WinnerAI-model/WinnerAI/README.md

-# Winner AI Model-Intro
+# WIN AI Model-Intro

 12/12/24
 Twitter -> https://x.com/winner_ai

-A quickstart for the Winner AI Model for AI prediction markets on Solana.
+A quickstart for the WIN AI Model for AI prediction markets on Solana.

 ## Compatible Systems